aabccd021/unit-test-ts/docs/decision.md

 ## Accepted: Proposal B
 Reason:
-- In proposal A, tests may lost when get merged.
+- In proposal A, tests may lost when merged with another tests.
   Only smart people will notice this.
 ```typescript
 const testsA = {